Congress of Racial Equality: Desegregating Chicago's schools

-In the 1960s, the Chicago chapter of CORE began to challenge racial segregation in the Chicago Public Schools (CPS).
+In the 1960s, the Chicago chapter of CORE began to challenge racial segregation in the Chicago Public Schools (CPS), addressing disparities in educational opportunities for African American students.
 By the late 1950s, the Chicago Board of Education's maintenance of the neighborhood school policy resulted in a pattern of racial segregation in the CPS.
 Predominantly black schools were situated in predominantly black neighborhoods on the south and west sides of the city, while predominantly white schools were located in predominantly white areas in the north, northwest and southwest sides of Chicago.

-Many segregated schools were overcrowded, and in order to ease overcrowding, the Board instated double-shifts at some schools.
-Double-shifts meant that students in affected schools attended less than a full day of class.
+Many segregated schools were very overcrowded.
+To ease this overcrowding, the Board instated double shifts at some of the schools which helped with the overcrowding but provided new issues.
+Double shifts meant that students in affected schools attended less than a full day of class.
 In another measure to alleviate overcrowding at some schools, the Board sanctioned the construction of mobile classroom units.
 Moreover, a significant proportion of students dropped out before finishing high school.
 Faculty was segregated, and many teachers in predominantly black schools lacked full-time teaching experience compared to teachers in white schools.
 In addition, the history curriculum did not mention African Americans.
 According to CORE, "school segregation [was] a damaging bacteria, a psychological handicap, which [festered] a disease generating widespread unemployment and crime in Chicago".